Introduction to Formulas

 This topic provides an overview to working with formulas in Sisense along with important tips and examples.

-Formulas are custom calculations performed on one or more fields in the data.
-They offer an important way to analyze results and express business logic. .
-Sisense formula capabilities are designed around several principles;
+Formulas are custom calculations performed on one or more fields in your data.
+They offer an important way to analyze results and express business logic.
+Sisense's formula capabilities are designed around several principles;

 - Create complex business calculations without IT or technical knowledge.